 - Keep in mind: Endless Summer does not offer either complimentary Express Pass access or water-taxi service.

-- Note: Surfside Inn and Suites opens in summer 2019, while Dockside Inn and Suites follows sometime in 2020.
+- Note: Surfside Inn and Suites opens in summer 2019, while Dockside Inn and Suites follows in phases throughout 2020.

 - Theming: a sleek, modern hotel that is light on theming but still heavy with style.